VowpalWabbit/vowpalwabbit.github.io/_guides/contextual_bandits.md

 ---
-title: Contextual Bandits in VW
+title: Contextual bandits and Vowpal Wabbit
 order: 2
 module_id: contextual_bandits
-description: This tutorial will run you through using VW for a Contextual Bandit problem.
+description: This tutorial runs through the contextual bandit approach to reinforcement learning with Vowpal Wabbit.
-guide_link_text: Read the Contextual Bandit tutorial
+guide_link_text: Read the contextual bandit tutorial
 level: advanced
 layout: tutorial
 tags: contextual&nbsp;bandits
 ---

+# Contextual bandits and Vowpal Wabbit

+This tutorial includes an overview of the contextual bandits approach to reinforcement learning and describes how to approach a contextual bandit problem using Vowpal Wabbit.
+You will learn how to use Vowpal Wabbit in a contextual bandit setting with the Python tutorial—including when and how to work with different contextual bandits approaches, how to format data, and understand the results.
+No prior knowledge of contextual bandits or Vowpal Wabbit is required.

+## Getting started with Vowpal Wabbit

+To install Vowpal Wabbit—and for more information on building from source or using a package manager—see [Getting started](getting_started.html) guide.

+>**Note:** The contextual bandits tutorial uses [Vowpal Wabbit Python package](https://github.com/VowpalWabbit/vowpal_wabbit/tree/master/python).
+Additional binary packages are available for select platforms.
+See [Getting started](getting_started.html) module on the homepage for more information.

+## The contextual bandit problem

+In the contextual bandit problem, a learner repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.
+Contextual bandit algorithms  use additional side information (or context) to aid real world decision-making <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup>.
+They work well for choosing actions in dynamic environments where options change rapidly, and the set of available actions is limited.

-## Contextual Bandits in VW
+## Working with contextual bandits in Vowpal Wabbit

-The goal of this tutorial is to have you walk away with an understanding of Contextual Bandits, when CB can be used, how to run CB algorithms in Vowpal Wabbit (VW), and hopefully make you feel empowered and excited to use it on your own.
-This tutorial focuses on Python but VW is also supported in C++ and C#.

-### What is a Contextual Bandit?

-Consider an application that interacts with its environment, such as a news website with users or a cloud controller with machines.
-Let's call this application _APP_.
-This application repeatedly goes through the following:
+To introduce a Vowpal Wabbit approach to the contextual bandit problem and explore the capabilities of this approach to reinforcement learning, this guide uses a hypothetical application called _APP_.

+_APP_ interacts with the context of a user's behavior (search history, visited pages, or geolocation) in a dynamic environment–such as a news website or a cloud controller. _APP_ differs from MAB because we have some information available to the _APP_, which is the context.

+_APP_ performs the following functions:

-1. Some context x arrives and is observed by _APP_
+* Some context _x_ arrives and is observed by _APP_.
-2. _APP_ chooses an action _a_ from a set of actions _A_ i.e. a ∈ A to take (A may depend on x)
+* _APP_ chooses an action _a_ from a set of actions _A, i.e., a ∈A_ (_A_ may depend on _x_).
-3. Some reward r for the chosen a is observed by _APP_
+* Some reward _r_ for the chosen a is observed by _APP_.

+For example:

+_APP_ news website:
+  - **Decision to optimize:** articles to display to user.
+  - **Context:** user data (browsing history, location, device, time of day)
+  - **Actions:** available news articles
+  - **Reward:** user engagement (click or no click)

+ _APP_ cloud controller:
+  - **Decision to optimize:** the wait time before reboot of unresponsive machine.
+  - **Context:** the machine hardware specs (SKU, OS, failure history, location, load).
+  - **Actions:** time in minutes - {1 ,2 , ...N}
+  - **Reward:** - the total downtime

-We want our application _APP_ to take actions such that we get the highest possible reward.
+You want  _APP_ to take actions that provide the highest possible reward.
 In machine learning parlance, we want a _model_ that tells us which action to take.

-This scenario is very similar to a traditional <a href="https://en.wikipedia.org/wiki/Multi-armed_bandit" target="_blank">Multi Armed Bandit (MAB)</a>.
-The term "multi-armed bandit" comes from a hypothetical experiment where a gambler must choose between multiple actions (i.e. slot machines, the "one-armed bandits"), each with an unknown payout.
-The goal is to maximize the payout by optimally choosing the best actions when odds and payouts are unknown.

-In MAB, the gambler has no information at all to make a decision.
-However, our application _APP_ differs from MAB because we have some information available to the _APP_ which is the "context".
-Contextual Bandits uses additional information i.e. context available to make better decisions while choosing actions.
-Hence, the name "contextual" bandits.

-In the contextual bandit problem, a learner (the gambler in the hypothetical experiment) repeatedly observes a context, chooses an action, and observes a loss/cost/reward for the chosen action only.

-We use the term "policy" many times in this tutorial.
-For those new to RL, let's try to understand the distinction between _model_ and _policy_.
-In essence "policy" for RL is roughly equivalent to "model".
-The word "model", as used in machine learning essentially means "learned function".
-When someone says "policy", it is more specific than "model", because it indicates this is a model that acts in the world.

-In Contextual Bandits, the contexts and actions are usually represented as feature vectors. _APP_ chooses actions by applying a policy _π_ that takes a context as input and returns an action.
-The goal is to find a policy that maximizes average reward over a sequence of interactions.

-### Real world examples of contextual bandit <sup>{% cite DBLP:journals/corr/AgarwalBCHLLLMO16 %} {% cite DBLP:journals/corr/abs-1003-0146 %}</sup>

-1. News website
-  - Decision to optimize: which article to display to user
-  - Context: user features - browsing history, location, device, time of day
-  - Actions: available news articles
-  - Reward: user engagement - click or no click

-2. Cloud Controller
-  - Decision to optimize: wait time before reboot of unresponsive machine
-  - Context: machine hardware spec - sku, os etc., failure history, location, load
-  - Actions: minutes - {1 ,2 , ...N}
-  - Reward: - total downtime

-### CB algorithms

-The focal point of Contextual Bandit learning research is efficient exploration algorithms.
-For more details, please refer to the <a href="https://arxiv.org/pdf/1802.04064.pdf" target="_blank">Contextual Bandit bake-off paper</a>.

-VW offers various CB algorithms.
-For more details, please refer to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms" target="_blank">Github wiki</a>.

-Having said that, we have tried to summarize as much as we can in this tutorial with the intention that you learn a quite a bit about CB in general and working with CB algorithms in VW.

-### VW CB functionalities

-In this section we go over different CB functionalities offered by VW, understand how to format data and understand the results.

-#### Specifying CB approach

-Multiple policy evaluation approaches can be used when optimizing a policy.
-VW offers 4 approaches that you can specify using `--cb_type`:

-- Inverse Propensity Score <sup>{% cite doi:10.1080/01621459.1952.10483446 %}</sup> `--cb_type ips`
-- Doubly Robust <sup>{% cite DBLP:conf/icml/JiangL16 %} {% cite DBLP:conf/icml/DudikLL11 %}</sup> `--cb_type dr`
-- Direct Method `--cb_type dm`
-- Multi Task Regression/Importance Weighted Regression <sup>{% cite bietti2018a %} {% cite Karampatziakis:2011:OIW:3020548.3020594 %}</sup> `--cb_type mtr`

-For more details, please refer to the <a href="https://arxiv.org/pdf/1802.04064.pdf" target="_blank">Contextual Bandit bake-off paper</a>.

-**CB algorithms** in VW can be classified as:

-1. `--cb`: CB module which allows you to optimize predictor based on already collected CB data, CB without exploration
-2. `--cb_explore`: CB learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples
-3. `--cb_explore_adf`: CB learning algorithm for when the set of actions changes over time or we have rich information for each action

-#### Specifying exploration algorithms

-VW offers 5 exploration algorithms

-- Explore-first `--first`
-- Epsilon-greedy `--epsilon`
-- Bagging Explorer <sup>{% cite DBLP:journals/corr/OsbandR15 %} {%cite DBLP:journals/corr/EcklesK14 %}</sup> `--bag`
-- Online Cover <sup>{% cite DBLP:journals/corr/AgarwalHKLLS14 %}</sup> `--cover`
-- Softmax Explorer <sup>{% cite DBLP:journals/corr/abs-1811-04383 %}</sup> `--softmax` (only supported for `--cb_explore_adf`)

-For more details, please refer to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms" target="_blank">Github wiki</a>.

-### Input Format

-Let's recall - A CB problem has four main components:

-- **Context (x)**: the additional information which helps in choosing action
-- **Action (a)**: the action chosen from a set of possible actions _A_
-- **Probability (p)**: probability of choosing _a_ from _A_
-- **Cost/Reward (r)**: reward received for action _a_

-We next look at the input format for different CB types that VW offers

-#### 1. `--cb`

-`--cb <number_of_actions>`: e.g. --cb 4 specifies we want to use CB module and our data has a total of 4 actions.

-Each example must be a separate line in your data file and must follow the format:
+### Policy vs. model

+We use the term _policy_ many times in this tutorial.
+In reinforcement learning, the policy is roughly equivalent to _model_.
+In machine learning, the model means _learned function_.
+When someone says policy, it is more specific than model because it indicates this is a model that acts in the world.

+Contexts and actions are typically represented as feature vectors in contextual bandit algorithms.
+For example, _APP_ chooses actions by applying a policy **π** that takes a context as input and returns an action.
+The goal is to find a policy that maximizes the average reward over a sequence of interactions.

+## Specifying the contextual bandit approach

+There are multiple policy evaluation approaches available to optimize a policy.
+Vowpal Wabbit offers four approaches to specify a contextual bandit approach using `--cb_type`:

+- **Inverse Propensity Score <sup>{% cite doi:10.1080/01621459.1952.10483446 %}</sup>:** `--cb_type ips`
+- **Doubly Robust <sup>{% cite DBLP:conf/icml/JiangL16 %} {% cite DBLP:conf/icml/DudikLL11 %}</sup>:** `--cb_type dr`
+- **Direct Method:** `--cb_type dm`
+- **Multi Task Regression/Importance Weighted Regression <sup>{% cite bietti2018a %} {% cite Karampatziakis:2011:OIW:3020548.3020594 %}</sup>:** `--cb_type mtr`

+>**Note:** The focal point of contextual bandit learning research is efficient exploration algorithms.
+For more details, see the <a href="https://arxiv.org/pdf/1802.04064.pdf" target="_blank">Contextual Bandit bake-off paper</a>.

+## Specifying exploration algorithms

+Vowpal Wabbit offers five exploration algorithms:

+- **Explore-First <sup>{% cite DBLP:journals/corr/OsbandR15 %} {%cite DBLP:journals/corr/EcklesK14 %}<sup>:** `--first`
+- **Epsilon-Greedy** `--epsilon`
+- **Bagging Explorer** `--bag`
+- **Online Cover <sup>{% cite DBLP:journals/corr/AgarwalHKLLS14 %}<sup>:** `--cover`
+- **Softmax Explorer <sup>{% cite DBLP:journals/corr/abs-1811-04383 %}<sup>:** `--softmax` (only supported for `--cb_explore_adf`)

+>**Note:** For more details on contextual bandits algorithms and Vowpal Wabbit, please refer to the <a href="https://github.com/VowpalWabbit/vowpal_wabbit/wiki/Contextual-Bandit-algorithms" target="_blank">Vowpal Wabbit Github Wiki</a>.

+## Contextual bandit algorithms and input formats

+There are four main components to a contextual bandit problem:

+- **Context (x)**: the additional information which helps in choosing action.
+- **Action (a)**: the action chosen from a set of possible actions _A_.
+- **Probability (p)**: the probability of choosing _a_ from _A_.
+- **Cost/Reward (r)**: the reward received for action _a_.

+Vowpal Wabbit provides three contextual bandits algorithms:

+* **`--cb`:** The contextual bandit module which allows you to optimize predictor based on already collected data, or contextual bandits without exploration.
+* **`--cb_explore`:** The contextual bandit learning algorithm for when the maximum number of actions is known ahead of time and semantics of actions stays the same across examples.
+*  **`--cb_explore_adf`:** The contextual bandit learning algorithm for when the set of actions changes over time or you have rich information for each action.
+Vowpal Wabbit offers different input formats for contextual bandits.

+### Input format for `--cb`

+`--cb <number_of_actions>`

+The `--cb 4` command specifies that we want to use the contextual bandit module and our data has a total of four actions.

+Each example is represented as a separate line in your data file and must follow the following format:

 ```
 action:cost:probability | features
 ```
-You may notice that the left side of the | is different to the example in the linear regression tutorial.
-This is because CB has a different label type.
-The format is the same on the right side of the |, and in this case they are specified by the context _x_.

-Sample data file (train.dat) with five examples:
+Sample data file **train.dat** with five examples:

 ```
 1:2:0.4 | a c
 3:0.5:0.2 | b d